Carpetsmoker/password-bunny/README.md

 Manage passwords with Vim.

-Use `pwbunny filename` to start the program.
+Use `./pwbunny filename` to start the program.

-You will need Vim 7.3 or later, and need [xclip][xclip] to copy passwords to your clipboard.
+You will need Vim 7.3 or later.
+You'll also need [xclip][xclip] if you want to copy passwords to your clipboard.

 Keybinds
 --------
-The default keybinds are:

 - `<Leader>a`
 Add a new entry, this is the recommended way to add a new entry.

 - `<Leader>c`
-Copy the password of the entry under the cursor (which may still be closed).
+Copy the password of the entry under the cursor (which may still be in a closed fold).
 This is useful if someone may be watching over your shoulder.
-By default, your clipboard will be automaticly emptied after 10 seconds, this timeout can be changed (or disabled) by setting `s:emptyclipboard` in `pwbunny.vim`.
+By default, your clipboard will be automatically emptied after 10 seconds, this timeout can be changed (or disabled) by setting `s:emptyclipboard` in `pwbunny.vim`.
 This feature requires [xclip][xclip].

 - `<Leader>C`
-Clear the clipboard, may be useful after you just copied a password
+Empty the clipboard.

 - `<Leader>p`
-Generate a random password
+Generate a random password.

 - `<Leader>s`
-Sort the entries
+Sort all entries by title (the 1st line).

 By default, Vim maps `<Leader>` to `\`.